section-engineering-education/engineering-education/content/articles/how-to-implement-caching-in-adonisjs-5/index.md

 layout: engineering-education
 status: publish
 published: true
-url: how-to-implement-caching-using-adonisjs-5
+url: /how-to-implement-caching-in-adonisjs-5/
 title: How to Implement Caching using Adonis.js 5
 description: In this tutorial, we will learn how to implement caching using Adonis.js 5.
+We will integrate it with the newly created caching package for the new Adonis 5 with an great caching experience.
 author: solomon-eseme
-date: 2021-06-29T00:00:00-22:30
+date: 2021-06-30T00:00:00-10:30
 topics: [Node.js]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/how-to-implement-caching-using-adonisjs-5/hero.png
+  - url: /engineering-education/how-to-implement-caching-in-adonisjs-5/hero.png
     alt: Adonis.js Caching example image
 ---
 The performance of a web application is an integral part of the application.
 Statistics have shown that slow web applications can result in loss of traffic, sales, and incomes in many different ways.
 <!--more-->
 In this tutorial, we will learn how to implement a caching system on our forum API developed with Adonis.js (or simply Adonis), to improve the performance and load time of our API request.
 We will also integrate it with the newly created caching package for the new Adonis 5 with an optimum caching experience.

 This article intends to improve the performance of our previous Forum API by implementing the best caching strategy that will scale and boost the performance of our API.
-The Forum API was developed in [building Restful API with Adonis 5 tutorial](/engineering-education/build-a-restful-api-with-adonisjs/).
+We developed the Forum API in this [Building Restful API with Adonis 5 tutorial](/engineering-education/build-a-restful-api-with-adonisjs/) tutorial.

 ### Prerequisites
 You should have the following before proceeding with this tutorial.

-- Some understanding of TypeScript and Node.js.
+- Some understanding of [TypeScript](/engineering-education/search/?q=TypeScript) and [Node.js](/engineering-education/topic/node.js/).
 - [Some understanding of Adonis](https://masteringbackend.com/posts/adonisjs-tutorial-the-ultimate-guide).
 - [Some knowledge on building APIs with Adonis](/engineering-education/build-a-restful-api-with-adonisjs/).
 - [Some knowledge on caching](https://restfulapi.net/caching/).

-### The goal of the tutorial
+### The goal of this tutorial
-I will be showing you the best practices for handling caching using Adonis.
+I will show you the best practices used when handling caching using Adonis.
 To show how to boost the performance of an API, we will be using a real-world Forum application to demonstrate and to learn how to select a good caching strategy to boost performance.

 In this tutorial, you will learn:
 - How caching system works in an Adonis restful API.
 - About the concept of caching and scaling a large enterprise app with it.
 - The best practices for building performance-oriented web apps with Adonis.